Guide price from

 Take a trip to Cape Verde and before long you will fall in love with this beautiful part of the world.
 The beaches of Sal and Boa Vista are stunning and ideal for a year round break in the sun.
 A haven of peace and relaxation mixed with a warm welcome from friendly locals will make you instantly relax into your holiday.

 The archipelago of the Cape Verde is made up of ten islands.
 It is situated in the Atlantic Ocean just 385 miles off the coast of Senegal in West Africa and 800 miles south of the Canary Islands.
-The Cape Verde Islands are on the same latitude as Barbados and are the nearest tropical islands to the UK at just six hours flying time.
+The Cape Verde Islands are on the same latitude as The Gambia and Barbados, they are the nearest tropical islands to the UK at just six hours flying time.
 The islands are GMT -1, just one hour behind the UK in the winter and two hours behind during British Summer Time and as such there is no jet lag.

 The beaches are superb long stretches of soft white sand.
 The most popular are on the islands of Boa Vista and Sal, which can be reached with direct flights from the UK.
 For the adventurous who fancy using local ferries, other islands have beautiful, deserted beaches at the likes of Maio, Santiago and São Vicente.